taliajs/php2550finalproject/README.md

 ## Files

 - `code`: This folder contains the code from the project.
+  - **EDA** folder: This folder contains our exploratory data analysis
     -  `EDA.Rmd`: This file contains the code for the exploratory analysis.
+    -  `geographic_methods.Rmd` and `geographic_methods.pdf`: Exploring methods for geographic visualizations.

   - `preprocessing.R`: Contains the code used in our data cleaning/preprocessing
   - `Linear_Model.R`: Linear model.
   - `RF_Model.R`: Random forest model.
-  - `geographic_methods.Rmd` and `geographic_methods.pdf`: Exploring methods for geographic visualizations.
+  -
   - `variable_eda.R`: Exploring variables in model (frequency tables).

 - `data`: This folder contains the data used for this project: